DataDog/dd-trace-rb/docs/GettingStarted.md

 ### Payload too large

 By default, Datadog limits the size of trace payloads to prevent memory overhead within instrumented applications.
-However, if your application creates long-running traces, measured in minutes, or traces with thousands of operations, these traces may not be sent to Datadog due to these size limits.
+As a result, traces containing thousands of operations may not be sent to Datadog.

 If traces are missing and to confirm this behavior is occurring, enable [debug mode](#tracer-settings) and check if messages similar to `"Dropping trace.
 Payload too large"` are being emitted.

 Debug mode is verbose, and Datadog does not recommend leaving this enabled, so disable it after confirming.
 You can inspect the [Datadog Agent logs](https://docs.datadoghq.com/agent/guide/agent-log-files/) for similar messages.

-If you have confirmed traces are dropped due to large payloads, enable the [partial_flush](#tracer-settings) setting to break down large traces into smaller chunks.
+If you have confirmed that traces are dropped due to large payloads, then enable the [partial_flush](#tracer-settings) setting to break down large traces into smaller chunks.

 ### Stack level too deep